 Most of the snow usually melts in June or by early July, so don’t go too early in the summer season.
 Always check the official website to make sure the road is open when you plan to go.
 The area’s high elevation keeps Lassen pleasant even in the summer months.
 And Bumpass Hell is one can’t-miss hike with just the right amount of challenge for younger kids.

 7. Sequoia & Kings Canyon National Parks

 Don’t want to fight the summer crowds of Yosemite?
-Another less-visited national park destination, Sequoia & Kings Canyon National Parks, should be on your list.
+Another less-visited national park destination, Sequoia National Park & Kings Canyon National Park, should be on your list.
 Kids can gawk at the world’s largest living creatures: the giant sequoia trees.
-Hiking and camping opportunities abound.
-Make reservations early if you want to explore Crystal Cave (and what kid doesn’t want to?), as tickets are limited and the area is only open in the summer.

 8. Lake Tahoe

 Let’s face it, Lake Tahoe needs to be on this list every season of the year.
 In summer, activities revolve around boating and beach-going and hiking and biking for adventurous families.
 If you are planning to take a plunge in Lake Tahoe, bring a wetsuit – it stays cold!
 Another popular water activity many families enjoy is floating/rafting down the Truckee River.

 Consider a trip into the town of Truckee for delicious and unpretentious restaurants.
 And take some time for California history with a visit to Donner Memorial State Park’s Visitors Center and Museum.

 Just be prepared for some serious traffic in summer, especially on weekends, as Tahoe is a popular destination for millions of Bay Area residents and other Northern Californians.